 Survey of the development of the world economy from the 15th to the 19th centuries, with emphasis on the interrelations of Western Europe, Africa and the Americas.
 Stress on basic skills in the study of history.
 (Writing-intensive.)
 Maximum enrollment, 20.
 Paquette.

 104S Europe and its Empires, 1500-2000.

 A survey of European exploration, imperial expansion and post-colonial society.
 Examines European debates over the principles and objectives of imperialism in the Americas, the Pacific and Africa.
 Illuminates changing views toward culture, economics, race, gender and nationality.
 Stress upon basic skills in the interpretation of historical texts and writing.
 (Writing-intensive.)
 Maximum enrollment, 20.
 Grant.

 109F,S Early Modern Western Europe, 1450-1800.

 Survey of transformation of Western Europe from the Renaissance through the French Revolution.
 Focuses on social, political, economic and intellectual developments; examination of primary sources and secondary studies.
 Stress on basic skills in the study of history.
 (Writing-intensive.)
+Writing Intensive in the fall.
 Maximum enrollment, 20.
 Ambrose.

 110F An Introduction to the History of the United States, 1492-1861.

 Introduction to U.S. history and the exploration and settlement of British North America, the encounter between Europeans and Native Americans, the colonial era, the American Revolution, the Federalist Era, and 19th-century U.S. history including the growing national division over slavery, concluding with the onset of the Civil War.
-D Ambrose.
+Paquette.

 111S An Introduction to the History of the United States, 1861-2001.